tOmoness/.net-sdk/README.md

 ##Releases

+- 2.3.0 - Fix to ensure GZip enabled only for Nokia Music domains rather than all.
+- 2.2.0 - NuGet package fixes for Windows 8 and Windows Phone 7.
 - 2.1.0 - Added various artists flag, release date and label to the product object, removed source-based GZip in favour of SharpGIS.GZipWebClient for Windows Phone
 - 2.0.0 - Added support for Nokia Music on Windows 8.
 The *Nokia.Music.Phone* namespace has changed to *Nokia.Music*, the async *MusicClientAsync* methods have merged into *MusicClient* correcting the naming convention used, we've added sample clip and genre chart functionality.
 - 1.1.0 - A tidy-up release.
 We have removed optional paging parameters that had incorrectly been included on the GetMixes and GetProduct methods and removed some unneeded properties from the Location type.